 We never fail to be amazed about what our readers and visitors worry about.
-Of all the things that can go wrong with our health, the color of our pubic hair seems pretty low on the list.
+Of all the things that can go wrong with our health, the color of pubic hair seems pretty low on the list.
 Nevertheless, many people do seem concerned about both the amount and the color of this hair.
-See some questions and answers below:
+Some questions and answers will be found below.

 Will Rogaine Regrow Lost Pubic Hair?